 Bright Idea: Using an odd number of fixtures over an island creates a sense of balance.
 Just how many pendants will you need?
 Lighting designers stick to the one per 2 ft. of counter space rule.

 Living Room – Recessed lighting is a must in the living room, where various nooks and crannies tend to get lost in the dark.
 Include reading lamps on either side of the sofa or console lamps behind, and spotlight cases of books and DVDs or artwork.
 If a fireplace is the focal point, consider up-lighting on either side or down-lighting the mantle for a dramatic effect.
+Take a look at the selection of light bulbs on Pagazzi for inspiration.
+The more different types of bulbs you have, the more interesting things look.

 Bright Idea: If your living room houses a game table, hang an overhead fixture or install track lighting to light up that area, too.